 • Size.
 A generally-accepted recommendation is 1920×1080 for product images.
 Keep your product pictures consistent to the same size and photography style.
 Consistent images create a pleasant experience for shoppers and help them feel at ease in your store.

-e-commerce product page image statistics
+ecommerce product page image statistics

 Make sure you optimize all of your product images to avoid blurriness and pixelation, as pictures are the first impression a visitor gets about your product.
 You want to aim for a polished, well-lit photo with lots of whitespace to focus your customers’ attention solely on a product.